yashraajsharma/Email-Spam-Detection/README.md

   robust comparison
 - Try word embeddings (Word2Vec) or a transformer-based model (e.g.
   DistilBERT) as a stronger baseline
-- Deploy as a simple web app (Streamlit/Flask) with a live text-input demo
 - Add hyperparameter tuning (GridSearchCV) for the winning model

 ---